maicodelphi/gsCompressPDF/README.md

 # gsCompressPDF
-Compression of PDF files "multithread" in console application You can get only .exe file and nothing else is needded to run.
+Compression of PDF files "multithread" in console application You can get only .exe file (inside bin folder) and nothing else is needded to run.

 If you want to modify:
 	- Made in Delphi using GhostScript (Seattle>Tokio but should build in any version)